Crynoore/CRS-DND/content/Names/Green and scales/Maru.md

 Music they'll play to anything with ears.

 They're also known for their famous plant “maru-wana” which let's you experience the world like mature does: just chilling and vibing, for all of eternity.
-Not long ago Maru received a letter from one “Master oogwa” who wants to receive some maru-wana to become one with nature.
+Not long ago Maru received a letter from one “[[Master Ugwa]]” who wants to receive some maru-wana to become one with nature.
 However this eternal tortle realized they used up all the maru-wana in the whole continent.
-So they must search for more and find this mysterious “Master Oogwa”
+So they must search for more and find this mysterious “[[Master Ugwa]]”